Sunny (Bobby Hebb song): Mieko Hirota version

+Before Bobby Hebb recorded his own version of the song it was recorded by Japanese singer Mieko Hirota, backed by the Billy Taylor Trio.
+This version was released on her album Miko in New York in January 1966, just one month before Hebb would release his own recording of the song.

 Cher version

-Cher recorded the song for her third solo LP Chér, an album of covers released in October 1966.
-It was released as the third single off the album for the European and Asian markets, achieving success mostly in Scandinavian countries.
-It is considered to be a tribute to her then husband, Sonny Bono.
+Cher recorded the song for her third solo album Chér, released in September 1966.
+"Sunny" was released as the third single off the album for the European and Asian markets, achieving success mostly in Scandinavian countries, as well as in Brazil.
+It is considered to be a tribute to her husband at the time, Sonny Bono.